ForNeVeR/old-mixer-tales/s592/Readme.md

 S592 program
 ============

 This is a simple program to prepare images containing texts.
+It was inspired by [SCP-592][scp-592] report and is meant to simulate the image recognition program used by the SCP Foundation.

 Usage: